 Keeping You in Motion at Lakeshore Bone & Joint Institute

 The most important decision you will make regarding your care is finding an experienced doctor who can expertly diagnose and treat your foot and ankle pain.

-At Lakeshore Bone & Joint Institute, our board-certified foot surgeons, Paul J. Gruszka, M.D., and Scott P. Fielder, M.D., and our specialty-trained podiatrists, Marc S. Bruell, D.P.M., Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Ronald E. Izynski, D.P.M., and Aaron K. Ruter, D.P.M., are skilled in treating a variety of foot and ankle injuries and conditions.
+At Lakeshore Bone & Joint Institute, our board-certified foot surgeons, Paul J. Gruszka, M.D., Justin P. Colanese, M.D., and Martin H. S. Weisman, M.D., and our specialty-trained podiatrists, Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Aaron K. Ruter, D.P.M., and Hassan Usmani, D.P.M., are skilled in treating a variety of foot and ankle injuries and conditions.
 Our foot doctors place a high value on excellent patient care and only use the most innovative techniques and state-of-the-art procedures.
 Our podiatrists and foot surgeons also work in conjunction with our physical therapy team to reach each patient's personal goals in recovery.

 To schedule an appointment with one of our experienced foot surgeons or podiatrists, please call (219) 921-1444 or request an appointment online.

 Visit our Foot & Ankle Center page to learn more about receiving comprehensive foot and ankle care from our experts.